SeaCortex/Astrologer-API/docs/context/natal_context.md

 ## `POST /api/v5/context/birth-chart`

-Returns AI-optimized context for a full natal chart, including chart data and SVG rendering.
+Generates an AI-powered interpretation of a full natal chart.
+Unlike the simple subject context, this endpoint analyzes the complete chart data, including house systems and aspects, providing a deeper and more comprehensive reading of the birth chart's dynamics.

 ### Request Body

--   **`subject`** (object, required): The subject.
+-   **`subject`** (object, required): The subject's birth data.
     ```json
     {
         "name": "Subject Name",